wlepage/wlepage.github.io/index.md

 __3. Linking interactions among multiphysical phenomena__

 I have studied two material systems with acute multiphysical interactions: shape memory alloys (thermo-mechanical), and lithium metal anodes (electro-chemo-mechanical).
 The challenges of multiphysical interactions extend into many other material systems, such as advanced metals and composites, biological materials, functional materials, and energy storage materials.

-## Teaching
-I have always enjoyed helping others learn, and in graduate school, I discovered that my passion for teaching extends into formal classroom and mentoring settings, too.
-During my Ph.D., I mentored undergraduate students on their own research projects; delivered guest lectures for several courses; developed and delivered a course on renewable energy for senior citizens; and served as a graduate student instructor for a junior-level mechanics of materials course.
-Through these experiences, my desire to become an engineering professor has been affirmed.

-Along with in-person teaching and mentoring, I have created resources to help wider audiences gain knowledge.
-One example is a website for learning digital image correlation (DIC).
-This experimental technique is exploding in popularity and has been especially useful for the experiments in my dissertation.
-When I began using DIC, there was not a single document or resource for learning how to execute high-quality DIC experiments, so I agglomerated a slew of best practices from the literature and published them online: [digitalimagecorrelation.org](http://digitalimagecorrelation.org/).

 ## Selected publications
 1. __LePage W__, Ahadi A, Lenthe W, Sun QP, Pollock T, Shaw J, Daly S. Grain size effects on NiTi shape memory alloy fatigue crack growth. _Journal of Materials Research_, (invited feature paper), 2017. [https://doi.org/10.1557/jmr.2017.395](https://doi.org/10.1557/jmr.2017.395)<br /><br />